 Such as branding etc...

-That is not to say that the people behind the tech are not expressing an emotion with the language of tech and maths.
+That is not to say that the people behind the tech are not expressing an emotion from their artistic soul with the language of tech and maths.

 We cannot deny that tech and art are being fused together even more so than before, but on another hand, maybe they always have been, we are just seeing this now on a grand scale, because when AI is involved it feels like, or it is for now, a separate entity to us.
 I wonder worryingly for how long though.